warned101/TweenAnimationsTutorial/TweenAnimationXML/readme.md

-This is Tween Animation tutorial.
+This is Tween Animation tutorial through XML.